sav-che/TL-2/Authors/Godefroy-Lebeuf, Alexandre (né Godefroy) {std. God.-Leb.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 250](https://www.biodiversitylibrary.org/item/103832#page/262/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 250](https://www.biodiversitylibrary.org/page/33258728) of TL-2 Suppl.
 VIII.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Godefroy-Leboeuf, Alexandre {std.
 God.-Leb.}|first entry]] for this author

 ### Author

 \* Godefroy-Lebeuf, Alexandre (né Godefroy) (1852-1903), French horticulturist and importer of exotic plants, gardener, Service de la Culture, Museum natl. d'Histoire Naturelle, Paris 1869, then worked for L. Linden in Belgium and studied at Kew 1871-1872, head gardener, botanical garden, Saigon, French Indochina 1874, married Mlle.
 Lebeuf (daughter of the horticulturist V.F.
-Lebeuf) 1876, his horticultural firm the Maison A. Godefroy-Lebeuf of Montmartre (Paris) became the principal importer to France of plants and exotic orchids from its colonies, traveled in Cambodia and Laos 1876-1878 with Frère François-Jules Harmand (1845-1921), died 2 Aug 1903 in Paris. (*God.-Leb.*).
+Lebeuf) 1876, his horticultural firm the Maison A. Godefroy-Lebeuf of Montmartre (Paris) became the principal importer to France of plants and exotic orchids from its colonies, traveled in Cambodia and Laos 1876-1878 with Frère François-Jules Harmand (1845-1921), died 2 Aug 1903 in Paris.
+**Abbreviated name**: *God.-Leb.*

 #### Note